pseudoparalysis/forex-position-calc/README.md

 # Features
 - Exchange rates are automatically cached to localStorage.
 (If the broswer does not support local storage, no caching will happen)
-	- If the api fails to pull the updated exchange rates, then it will fall back to an existing cache.
+	- If the api call fails to pull the updated exchange rates, the calculator will get the exchange rates from an existing cache.
 - Saving details will save your capital size and risk inputs into localStorage.